tomeng70/RungeKutta/logistic/README.md

 where $N$ is the population size as a function of time, $t$, $K$ is the carrying capacity of the environment, $N_0$ is the initial population size, and $r$ is the rate of growth of the population.

 ## Runge Kutta Fourth Order Method
-The numerical method that we used in the previous section is considered to be an _implicit method_ because in order to solve for the value of our population function at the current time, we have to solve an equation that involves both the previous value of the population function as well as the current value of the population function.

 The Runge-Kutta Fourth Order (RK4) method is a popular numerical method for solving ordinary different equations such as the exponential growth equation.
 It is considered to be _explicit method_, because the method only requires that we use the information about the state of our system from a previous time step to solve for the state of our system at the current time.

+This method attempts to model the behavior of the system more accurately by using an average of weighted terms to _interpolate_ what the state of the system will be in the future.
 Describing the Runge-Kutta method in detail is beyond the intended scope of this repository.
 However, the following YouTube video provides a very brief, but helpful description of how the RK4 method of estimation is implemented:

 <p align="center">
   <a href = "https://youtu.be/ydFM5yON-24?feature=shared">The Runge-Kutta Fourth Order Method (YouTube)</a>
 </p>

-The Python program, ExponentialGrowth.py, has code that calculates the estimated population size at time $t = t_{i+1}$ using the average of the four weighted RK terms:
+The Python program, Logistic.py, has code that calculates the estimated population size at time $t = t_{i+1}$ using the average of the four weighted RK terms:

 ```
+# the rate equation for our system.
 def rateEqn(N, t):
-    # note for exponential growth growth, the rate does not depend on time.
+    # note for logistic growth, the rate does not depend on time.
-    # instead, it's based on the current population only.
+    # instead, it's based on the current population and carrying capacity.
-    # we will still pass time as an argument to this function,
+    # will still pass time as an argument to this function,
     # even though it's not needed.
-    val = R * N
+    val = R * ((K - N)/K) * N
     return val

+# calculate next value in population using previous value and previous time.
-def calcRKNext(N, t):
+def calcNext(N, t):
     # calculate the runge kutta terms.
     k1 = rateEqn(N, t)
     k2 = rateEqn(N + k1 / 2, t + H/2)